White Ribbons

 Everyone here grew from rotten wood,

-and I wonder if the seed named “damned” planted in my hair
+And I wonder if the seed named damned

 grows inside me—